MdAdnan21/food-bazaar-app/Readme.md

 ## Upcoming Features

+1. **Carousel**:
+    - Add a carousel to display restaurant images form the provied data from swiggy apis.

 1. **Infinite Scroll**:
     - Implement infinite scroll using the Swiggy update API to dynamically load more restaurants as users scroll down the page.